The kernel address space layout follows a simple scheme: All physical memory is

 Physical memory allocation and dynamic memory allocation for kernel data structures are two basic subsystems that do not rely on NR.
 Replicated subsystems often require physical frames, but that allocation operation itself should not be replicated.
 For example, when installing a mapping in a page table, each page table entry should refer to the same physical page frame on all replicas (though, each replica should have its own page tables).
 If allocator state were replicated, each allocation operation would be repeated on each replica, breaking this.

-At boot time, the affinity for memory regions is identified, and memory is divided into per-NUMA node caches (NCache).
-The NCache statically partitions memory further into two classes of 4 KiB and 2 MiB frames.
-Every core has a local TCache of 4 KiB and 2 MiB frames for fast, no-contention allocation when it contains the requested frame size.
-If it is empty, it refills from its local NCache.
-Similar to slab allocators, NRK' TCache and NCache implement a cache frontend and backend that controls the flow between TCaches and NCaches.
+At boot time, the affinity for memory regions is identified, and memory is divided into per-NUMA node caches (FrameCacheLarge).
+The FrameCacheLarge statically partitions memory further into two classes of 4 KiB and 2 MiB frames.
+Every core has a local FrameCacheSmall of 4 KiB and 2 MiB frames for fast, no-contention allocation when it contains the requested frame size.
+If it is empty, it refills from its local FrameCacheLarge.
+Similar to slab allocators, NRK' FrameCacheSmall and FrameCacheLarge implement a cache frontend and backend that controls the flow between TCaches and NCaches.

 Since NRK is implemented in Rust, memory management is greatly simplified by relying on the compiler to track the lifetime of allocated objects.
 This eliminates a large class of bugs (use-after-free, uninitialized memory etc.), but the kernel still has to explicitly deal with running out of memory.
 NRK uses fallible allocations and intrusive data structures to handle out-of-memory errors gracefully.